Gender and development: Observations of gender identity formation

+Teacher research

 Teacher research plays a crucial role in understanding gender roles in childhood development.
 Educators often are able to see similarities in children's behavior that reflect societal gender norms, such as boys moving towards rough play or girls engaging in nurturing activities (Solomon, 2016).
 These observations prompt more investigation into the factors contributing to these behaviors, including the classroom materials, teacher expectations, and social interactions by examining these factors, educators can gain insights into how gender stereotypes are perpetuated and explore strategies to promote gender equity in the classroom.
 Since teachers have the educational background of learning about and seeing these developments, it allows them to be great researchers in this subject category.